Collect the following data by conducting individual interviews with a representative sample of the target group members:

 3) in the evening

 To calculate the indicator value, you first have to decide on what counts as “able to receive information over the radio”.
-For example, you can define it as “listening to a radio at least a few times per week” (people who use it, for example, only once per month, might have physical access to radio but be unlikely to catch most of the messages relayed via radio by an aid agency).
+For example, you can define it as “listening to a radio at least a few times per week” (people who use it, for example, only once per month, might have physical access to the radio but are unlikely to catch most of the messages relayed via radio by an aid agency).

 Subsequently, determine the indicator’s value by dividing the number of people who are “able to receive information over the radio” by the total number of respondents.
 Multiply the result by 100 to convert it to a percentage.